-Poet, anthologist and critic, Lien Chao was born in China in 1950 and came to Canada in 1984 to study Canadian literature.
+Poet, anthologist and critic, Lien Chao was born in China and came to Canada in 1984 to study Canadian literature.
 She eventually completed both M.A. and Ph.D. degrees at York University.
 Her Ph.D. dissertation is an examination of Chinese-Canadian literature and it formed the basis for her book of literary criticism Beyond Silence.
 Chao continues to live in Toronto.

 Maples and the Stream: A Narrative Poem

 Toronto: TSAR, 1997.

 This long narrative poem in English and Chinese follows one woman’s journey from China to Canada over four decades.
 In these pages the two languages sit side by side, mirroring each other, each telling a tale that alternates between confusion and despair and hopes and dreams.
 Lien Chao depicts the struggle of a generation in its persistent search for freedom and for free artistic expression.

 In these poems, created in both English and Chinese, Lien Chao evokes the lives of Asian Canadians in all their diversity and depth, as she reflects on the issues of identity, assimilation and language.